Kandru/cs2-loadout-keeper/README.md

 ### reset_buy_menu_loadout

 Wether or not to reset the buy menu loadout history on respawn.
 Defaults to true.
 Otherwise players can not properly change their loadout if weapons are given.

+### allow_chat_command_for_primary_weapons

+Whether or not primary weapons can be acquired via !m4 or similar at any given time if alive.

+### primary_weapons_for_chat_command

+List of allowed primary weapons.
+Needs to be the whole weapons string e.g. "weapon_m4a1".
+If empty every weapon is allowed.

+### allow_chat_command_for_secondary_weapons

+Whether or not secondary weapons can be acquired via !deagle or similar at any given time if alive.

+### secondary_weapons_for_chat_command

+List of allowed secondary weapons.
+Needs to be the whole weapons string e.g. "weapon_deagle".
+If empty every weapon is allowed.

 ### announce_loadout_given_*